In the guide

 All bird species are thought to be susceptible to avian influenza.
 Migratory birds such as wild ducks and geese can carry the viruses, often without symptoms of illness, and show the greatest resistance to infection.
 However, domestic poultry flocks are particularly vulnerable to epidemics of a rapid, severe and fatal form of the disease.

-Legislation and processes for management of the disease are different depending on the circumstances of the outbreak - for example, whether the high pathogenic strain H5N1 is confirmed in poultry, other captive birds or wild birds, and whether the disease occurs at a farm, slaughterhouse or border inspection post.
+Legislation and processes for management of the disease are different depending on the circumstances of the outbreak - for example, whether highly pathogenic avian influenza is confirmed in poultry, other captive birds or wild birds, and whether the disease occurs at a farm, slaughterhouse or border inspection post.

 The highly pathogenic H5N1 strain has shown the ability to jump the species barrier occasionally and cause severe disease in humans.
 It has not shown the ability to move easily between humans but this is a cause for concern (see below).